hdShang/arxiv-daily/docs/cs-CL/2025-08-15/papers/250811285v1-ai-in-mental-health-emotional-and-sentiment-analysis-of-large-langua.md

 ---
 layout: default
-title: AI in Mental Health: Emotional and Sentiment Analysis of Large Language Models' Responses to Depression, Anxiety, and Stress Queries
+title: "AI in Mental Health: Emotional and Sentiment Analysis of Large Language Models' Responses to Depression, Anxiety, and Stress Queries"
 ---

 # AI in Mental Health: Emotional and Sentiment Analysis of Large Language Models' Responses to Depression, Anxiety, and Stress Queries